Have you experienced pain and suffering due to medical treatment in Queensland?

 - home and vehicle modifications.

-Every individual has a different situation.
+Every individual has a different situation and it is important that your particular circumstances are considered.
+Remember, your claim is about you.
 Your best course of action is speaking to Hall Payne about what compensation is right for you.

 The sooner your claim is finalised, the sooner you can move on with your life.
 That said, a thoroughly prepared claim can’t be rushed.

-The length of your claim will depend on your injury, the intricacy of the investigation, the type of expert evidence required and if your claim needs an appeal if it’s rejected.
+The length of your claim will depend on your injury, the intricacy of the investigation and the type of expert evidence required to present your claim.

-We offer a free initial consultation to discuss the specifics of your case.
-At this consultation one of Hall Payne’s expert medical negligence lawyers can discuss your circumstances and give you an estimated timeframe.
+We offer a free initial consultation to discuss your case.
+One of our dedicated medical negligence lawyers can discuss your particular circumstances and give you guidance on the timeframes that apply to medical negligence claims.